Aravali Hill range is ubiquitous around Jaipur and it stretches all the way to Delhi.

 Seasonal Monsoon flower.

-Few days ago, I made a post skywatch-Elusive/Monsoon mentioning that rains are still missing but now the entire topography has changed with just a few showers.
+A few days ago, I wrote skywatch-Elusive/Monsoon mentioning that rains are still missing but now the entire topography has changed with just a few showers.